JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ### Day 9: Rope bridge

+See the `run` function, labeled returns, and convenient standard library functions like `coerceIn`, or `zipWithNext`.
+See how you can construct lists of given sizes using the `List` and `MutableList` constructors, and get a peek at a Kotlin-based visualization of the problem statement.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/9)
 * Check out the solution in the video:

 ![YouTube](youtube.svg){width=25}{type="joined"} [Advent of Code 2022 Day 9 | Kotlin](https://www.youtube.com/watch?v=ShU9dNUa_3g)

 ### Day 10: Cathode-ray tube

+Learn how ranges and the `in` operator make checking ranges natural, how function parameters can be turned into receivers, and a brief exploration of the `tailrec` modifier.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/10)
 * Check out the solution in the video: